bluefieldagency/bf-questionnaire-base/readme.md

 show_fixed_data_types | boolean, should the fixed data types (found in the QuestionnaireEntry class) be put in the admin notification mail?

 notify_owner | boolean, sometimes you do not want the default admin mail to happen, and handle it yourself in the ProjectHandler

+is_global | boolean, for a questionnaire that is not linked to a specific tenant, but available to all tenants

 ### QuestionnaireInvite